kumarlabgit/ESL-PSC/README.md

 Feedback on the beta is welcome!

 ## CLI Usage ##
-To use the ESL-PSC CLI, you will need to run the **esl_multimatrix.py script** with the necessary arguments and options.
+To use the ESL-PSC command line interface, you will need to run the **esl_multimatrix.py script** with the necessary arguments and options.
 You can provide the input parameters and options through the command line or by creating a configuration file called esl_psc_config.txt.
 When using a configuration file, provide one argument per line.

 Here is an example of how to run the script: